bauwenst/TkTkT/README.md

 - `tktkt.interfaces`: contains the main parent classes from which all other classes derive.
   - The most important classes are `TextMapper`, `Pretokeniser`, `Preprocessor`, `Vocabulariser`, `Tokeniser`, `Deserialiser`, and `TokeniserFactory`.
 - `tktkt.preparation`: contains all the text preprocessing tools.
-  - `tktkt.preparation.instances`: contains a bunch of pre-defined preprocessors so you don't have to.
-    Check out the `ModernEnglishPreprocessor`, for example.
 - `tktkt.models`: contains all the tokenisation (i.e. vocabularisation and/or segmentation) algorithms.
 - `tktkt.wrappers`: contains classes that wrap around existing tokenisers to equip them with more features.
   - `tktkt.wrappers.multiplexing`: alternate between multiple tokenisers within the same sentence.